vitalfadeev/SublimeDlangAutoModuleName/Readme.md

 { "keys": ["ctrl+shift+a"], "command": "dlang_auto_module_name" },
 ```

-You can also try it out immediately by choosing "Dlang: auto-module-name" from the context menu or command pallete.
+You can also try it out immediately by choosing "Dlang: module ..." from the context menu or command pallete.